JackieDo/Xampp-vHosts-Manager/README.md

 * Extract the archive to a shared location `(example: D:\xvhm)`.
 Note: Should not place in `C:\Program Files` or anywhere else that would require Administrator access for modifying configuration files.
 * Open a terminal in Administrator mode `(run as Administrator)`.
 * Navigate to the directory you have placed Xampp vHosts Manager `(example: cd /D D:\xvhm)`.
-* Execute the command `xvhosts install` and follow the required steps.
+* Execute the command `xvhost install` and follow the required steps.
 * Exit terminal (to remove temporary environment variables).

 > Note: See [here](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/) to know how to to open the command prompt as Administrator.

 ## Usage
-Because of a path to the Xampp vHosts Manager application directory has been added to the Windows Path Environment Variables during the installation process, now you can just open the terminal `(no need to open in Administrator mode anymore)` anywhere and excute one of the following `xvhosts` commands:
+Because of a path to the Xampp vHosts Manager application directory has been added to the Windows Path Environment Variables during the installation process, now you can just open the terminal `(no need to open in Administrator mode anymore)` anywhere and excute one of the following `xvhost` commands:

 #### Display the help message

 Syntax:
 ```
-$ xvhosts help
+$ xvhost help
 ```

 #### Create new virtual host

 Syntax:
 ```
-$ xvhosts new [HOST_NAME]
+$ xvhost new [HOST_NAME]
 ```

 Example:
 ```
-$ xvhosts new demo.local
+$ xvhost new demo.local
 ```

 > Note: The HOST_NAME parameter is optional.
 If you do not pass it to the command statement, you will also be asked to enter this information later.